dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Coverage gaps:** There is no guarantee that every service or endpoint consistently integrates with the central PDP.
 Some frameworks expose endpoints by default, often without offering hooks for policy enforcement.
 Teams may also just forget to add the required logic to some endpoints.
 Combined with poor or misleading documentation, this can result in unintentionally exposed functionality and missed access control.
 * **Failure impact:** If the external PDP is unavailable or slow, service responsiveness may degrade or fail entirely unless fallbacks are in place.

-As with the previous patterns, some gaps remain - particularly around enforcement coverage and observability - which can result in “accept by default” behaviors and ultimately lead to broken access control vulnerabilities.
+As with the previous patterns, some gaps remain — particularly around enforcement coverage and observability — which can result in "accept by default" behaviors and ultimately lead to broken access control vulnerabilities.

 ### Edge-Level Authorization (Classic)

-This pattern aims to address several shortcomings of Decentralized Service-Level Access Control, particularly inconsistent enforcement, policy sprawl, and limited observability.
-Instead of embedding authorization logic within each service, access control is moved to the system’s perimeter—typically implemented via API gateways, ingress controllers, or reverse proxies.
+This pattern aims to address several shortcomings of service-level access control patterns, particularly inconsistent enforcement, policy sprawl, and limited observability.
+Instead of tying authorization logic on the level of each service, access control is moved to the system’s perimeter — typically implemented via API gateways, ingress controllers, or reverse proxies.

 ![Edge-Level Authorization (Classic)](../assets/Edge_Level_Authorization_Classic.svg)